dtolabs/yana/docs/en/guide/02-getting-started.md

      * `Tag`: A symbolic label that can be associated with a Node
          * Data: text

-     For attributes that are shared between nodes, two other concepts are useful:
+     For attributes that are shared between nodes, two other concepts can be useful:

      * `ExternalAttribute`: Like an `Attribute` but shareable between Nodes.
          * Data: name, value, description